APNewsBreak: Foreign fishermen settle human trafficking suit

 The workers, mostly from impoverished Southeast Asian and Pacific nations, are required to hand over their passports and confined to boats while working in the U.S., even when docked in Honolulu or San Francisco.

-The AP report revealed instances of abuse and disease while detailing the two men's account of being exploited, abused and forced to work jobs they had not agreed to.

-Ken Bass, Nguyen's son-in-law who is acting as his attorney, said Saturday that the dispute between Fatah, Sorihin and Nguyen began with the three fishermen getting different contracts from an Indonesian employment firm in 2009.
-Fatah and Sorihin had contracts to work on a Honolulu-based fishing vessel, Bass said.
+Ken Bass, Nguyen's son-in-law who is acting as his attorney, said the dispute between Fatah, Sorihin and Nguyen began with the fishermen getting different contracts from an Indonesian employment firm in 2009.

 He said Nguyen never had any direct dealings with the Indonesian firm but used a middleman in Hawaii who knew how to get workers from Indonesia.
 The contract Nguyen was given from the Hawaii-based recruiter was different than the paperwork given to Fatah and Sorihin, Bass said.